Coghlan Island: History

-Former Alaska state legislator Bruce Weyhrauch was stranded on Coghlan Island on April 22, 2007, after he fell out of his boat at about 6:00 PM that night; he was forced to swim to the island.
+Former Alaska state legislator Bruce Weyhrauch was stranded on Coghlan Island on April 22, 2007, after he fell out of his boat at about 6 pm; he was forced to swim to the island.
 The United States Coast Guard District Seventeen, Sector Juneau, searched for Weyhrauch during the night.
-A volunteer rescue team from the nonprofit organization SEADOGS located him at approximately 11:00 AM on April 23.
+A volunteer rescue team from the nonprofit organization SEADOGS located him at approximately 11 am on April 23.

 A Federal Aviation Administration non-directional radio beacon is located on the island.
 It transmits the Morse code callsign CGL on a frequency of 212 kHz.

 Notable flora and fauna

 Coghlan Island was noted as the northernmost location of specimens of Triopha catalinae, a type of sea slug.